xzha0006/DataStructures/README.md

-# MultiThreading
+# Basic
-This repo is about basic Java multithreading.
+This repo is about basic programming concepts, such as data structure, algorithm, multi-threading, etc. It is more like a playground.